hanaz12/hanaz12/README.md

 <h1 align="center">Hi there, I'm Hana Shaker 👋</h1>

-🎓 I'm a 4th year Computer Science student
-💻 Currently learning: **Spring Boot**
-🚀 Passionate about Backend development
+🎓 I am a fourth-year Computer Science student with a strong interest in backend development, particularly using Java and Spring Boot.
+I enjoy tackling complex problems and have a solid understanding of programming fundamentals, which I apply to build efficient and scalable solutions.

 ---